 Use salt, black pepper, garlic, onion, and chili powders.
 You can also use Worcestershire sauce to bring out the meaty flavor of the turkey.

-Is Ground Beef or Turkey Better for You?
+Is Ground Beef or Turkey Burgers Better for You?

-Ground turkey is better for you because it has less saturated fat.
-However, both ground turkey and beef have similar nutrition profiles apart from the saturated fat percentage.
+Ground turkey burger is better for you because it has less saturated fat.
+However, both ground beef and turkey burger have similar nutrition profiles apart from the saturated fat percentage.

 Does Ground Turkey Taste Better than Ground Beef?